 In "The Wizard of Oz", Dorothy and her three companions learned that they had to follow the yellow brick road to see the "wizard".
 At the present time proponents of the gold standard agitate to follow the yellow brick road, but there is not even one country in the whole world where money is backed by gold or silver.
 The reason for that is that with gold standard a central bank can issue only gold certificates, but without gold standard a central bank can issue currency which is backed by TOTAL WEALTH of that country, and not only by gold or silver.

 HOW MUCH WILL IT COST?

 It costs about the same to build a single family home or an apartment in a high-rise building.
 If we build one million apartments in modern cities instead of one million single family homes, it will cost the same.
 Still, how much?
 If we assume that it costs $300,000 to build one spacious apartment, one million apartments will add six zeroes: $300,000,000,000.
 It's $300 billion.
-At the present time neither a construction industry nor a construction materials industry are capable to build one million apartments in high-rise buildings, because different construction materials will be needed, different machinery - cranes- and a different labor force, much better educated and trained.
-Still, we should start small and slow, and get up to the speed.
-The federal and state governments are very much capable to help.
+At the present time neither a construction industry nor a construction materials industry are capable of building one million apartments in high-rise buildings, because different construction materials will be needed, different machinery - cranes- and a different labor force, much better educated and trained.
+Still, we should start small and slow, and get up to speed.
+The federal and state governments are very much capable of helping.
 The federal government owns about 50% of land in our western states.
-Why not sell some of that land at low price , or even donate it for free?
+Why not sell some of that land at a low price, or even donate it for free?
 A commercial bank owned by the federal government should be established as soon as possible; our construction materials industry needs a lot of financial capital to build new plants.

 BENEFITS OF BUILDING MODERN NEW CITIES